-The past 12 months brought us yet more COVID and anxiety and were even darker and stranger than the ones before.
-As we turn the page on the calendar, it is time to look ahead.
+The past 12 months have been challenging but as we turn the page on the calendar, it is time to look ahead.
 Many people see the end of the year as a fresh start – a renewed opportunity to set goals, break old habits and focus on what’s important.
 For some, this means making a list of promises or resolutions, detailing the good practices they want to carry over to the next year or the new habits or goals they want to achieve over the next 12 months.
 However, many others, aware of how prone people are to abandon them (more than eighty percent over the first 30 days, research suggests!), choose to skip the tradition altogether.

 Build a Resilient Immune System

-Over the last two years, we’ve been presented daily with evidence of the immune system’s amazing strengths and also heartbreaking vulnerabilities.
+Over the last three years now, we’ve been presented daily with evidence of the immune system’s amazing strengths and also heartbreaking vulnerabilities.
 If you haven’t already, now is the time to take a proactive role in your health to build and maintain a strong immune system, starting with getting quality sleep.
 Deep restorative sleep is where your body’s internal systems regenerate themselves.

 We can’t say it enough… Establishing healthy sleep patterns is the most powerful tool you have to maintain good health and EXTEND YOUR LIFE.
 Eating a healthy diet, avoiding sugar, and taking an immune-boosting supplement containing ingredients at the proper doses (shown to be effective in double-blind, placebo-controlled studies) will go a long way to helping you build a resilient immune system.
 Remember, your immune system is what stands between you and your fight against disease and infection.
 (Download our free sleep e-book for tips to fall asleep faster, reach deep sleep, and stay asleep longer)